ch-shin/ch-shin.github.io/index.md

 - Data Scientist, Deep Backend Team
 - Projects: Deep Learning in NILM, Appliance Promotion based on Disaggregated Appliance Usage, Anomaly Detection in Solar Power Management System
 - Work as alternative military service
 - Working in Encored as a data scientist was able to gain a lot of experience with software and data science.
 Before, I had thought that "great" algorithms alone are enough to solve many problems in real world.
 However, I became deeply realized that data really matters and there are a lot of troublesome steps to deploy ML products.
-With lessons from the experience, I want to pursue my doctoral course with the theme how AI can  overcome a lot of data problems in flexible and robust ways.
+With lessons from the experience, I want to pursue my doctoral course with the theme how AI can  overcome a lot of data problems in flexible and robust ways like human.

 <h4 class="experience">
   <i class="material-icons md-18">apartment</i>